orbinson/aemaacs-opentelemetry-instrumentation/README.md

 OTEL_SERVICE_NAME=aem-author
 ```

-For local debugging you can use the logging exporter to print to the console
+For local debugging you can use the logging exporter to print to the console.

 ```text
 OTEL_TRACES_EXPORTER=logging